 You may also find that there are features at the venue that you would like to highlight and there may be some existing decorations that could be used on your special day.

-Use your food as decoration
+Use your Food as Decoration

 Many weddings involve a wedding cake.
-It is a great opportunity to show your creativity, enhance your theme and – of course – get a slice of delicious cake.
+It is a great opportunity to show your creativity, enhance your wedding theme and – of course – get a slice of delicious cake.
 Your guests will be interested in what type of cake you have chosen to have so you may as well use the opportunity to get some great decoration from it.

-Use the ceiling to awe your guests
+Use the Ceiling to Awe your Guests

 If they are not your style, what about bunting, which could be adapted to suit your colour scheme or theme?
-You can also hang lanterns, balloons and flowers from the ceiling to make more room at your tables for food, just make sure they can be easily removed or adjusted if you are going to move tables later to create a dancefloor.
+You can also hang lanterns, balloons and flowers from the ceiling to make more room at your tables for food, just make sure they can be easily removed or adjusted if you are going to move tables later to create a dance floor.